Freddie Mercury

 They remained close until the very end

-They stayed close friends until the end of his life.
-He bought her an apartment, but she spent most of her time at his mansion on Garden Lodge.
-To Freddy, Mary was part of his family.
+They remained close friends until his death.
+He bought her an apartment, but she spent most of her time at his Garden Lodge mansion.
+To Freddie, Mary was family.
 She was the one who informed his parents when he passed away.

 Freddy Mercury and Mary Austin